Robust spectral preconditioning for high-P\'{e}clet number convection-diffusion: Numerical results

 \subsection{Performance near the hyperbolic limit}

 As an extension of our framework, we investigate how our method performs in the limit of a formally infinite P\'{e}clet number, i.e., we solve a first-order hyperbolic transport equation on the domain $\domain = [0,1]^2$, which is discretized by a uniform grid with $600$ squares in each direction.
 As in \Cref{sec:checkerboard}, we consider no source terms, $\rhssource \equiv 0$, and choose the velocity field \cref{eq:checkerboard:velField} and boundary conditions \cref{eq:checkerboard:bc}.
-The only difference to this model is a constant diffusion coefficient $\diffTensor \equiv \diffMin$, which we vary and eventually set to $0$.
-In the latter case, we need to specify an inner product for the restriction operator \cref{eq:resOp}.
-For this purpose, we simply choose the same inner product as in the other cases but with a constant diffusion value of $10^{-6}$.
-Note that this choice only affects the bilinear form $a$ in the eigenvalue problem \cref{eq:gevpSaddlePoint} and the harmonic constraint is not affected, i.e., it contains no diffusion.
+The only difference to the model there is a constant diffusion coefficient $\diffTensor \equiv \diffMin$, which we vary and eventually set to $0$.
+In the latter case of pure convection, we need to specify an inner product for the restriction operator \cref{eq:resOp}.
+Since, in this particular case, the $B$-harmonic space does not contain diffusion, and any constant diffusion value in the inner product cancels out in the eigenvalue problem \cref{eq:gevpSaddlePoint}, we simply choose $A \equiv 1$ in the inner product, i.e., $\bilIP{\fwp}{\fwpTest}{\ovlpdomain} = \int_\ovlpdomain \nabla \fwp \cdot \nabla \fwpTest \dx$.

 The number of GMRES iterations and the coarse space dimensions with the choice $\evalMax=0.5$ are reported in \Cref{fig:transport}.
 Once again, the number of iterations is robust with respect to changes in the grid P\'{e}clet number, even in the limit $\peclet_h = +\infty$.
 For a fixed number of subdomains, the coarse space dimension only changes with increasing grid P\'{e}clet numbers for moderately convection-dominated problems.
 In particular, there is almost no difference between the cases $\peclet_h \approx 2 \cdot 10^4$ and $\peclet_h = +\infty$, suggesting that all important coarse-space features are already captured in the case of high but finite grid P\'{e}clet numbers.
 This is probably due to the numerical approximation error and it is expected that refining the grid will shift this saturation of the coarse space to lower values of $\diffTensor$.
 Likewise, we ran the same simulations with the CCFV discretization and observed similar behavior.
 However, the saturation of the coarse space occurred for lower grid P\'{e}clet numbers, which is likely due to numerical diffusion and the generally larger approximation error compared to the DG discretization.